Are you a perfectionist? 10 questions to ask yourself to find out by Empower Counseling in Birmingham, Alabama.

 If you are a self-oriented perfectionist you do not let yourself be a beginner.
 You often compare yourself to others who have more experience or more knowledge than you.

-If you suffer from other-oriented perfectionism, you might micro-manage your family, or your co-workers, expecting therm to be perfect.
+Currently suffer from other-oriented perfectionism?
+Then you might micro-manage your family, or your co-workers, expecting them to be perfect.
 You might think that everyone should reach their potential all of the time.
 This can cause friction when the other person does not want the same things you want for them.

-If you suffer from social prescribed perfectionism, you worry about the judgment of others.
+Perhaps you suffer from socially prescribed perfectionism, you worry about the judgment of others.
 You worry about disappointing others.
-You are often in your head trying to mind read and uncover what others are thinking of you, instead of living your life.
+You are often in your head trying to mind-read and uncover what others are thinking of you, instead of living your life.

 You can start to see by now the ways that perfectionism interferes with our lives, keeping us from focusing on what we want because we are so locked on what we do not want to happen——mistakes and failure.